 "Darien gets a call from the widow of a fugitive who said if anything ever happened to him, to call Lambert.
 Investigating Luther's supposed death, Darien is kidnapped and held captive in a prison camp without his PPT or Selma."

-On this day in 1996, Star Trek: Deep Space Nine aired the fourth episode of its fifth season.
+On this day in 1996 (in the U.S.), Star Trek: Deep Space Nine aired the fourth episode of its fifth season.
 The hour was titled "Nor the Battle to the Strong," and here's the plot summary as provided by IMDB.com:

 "Jake, reporting from the front lines, sees what war truly is."